alouiseq/fun-js-exercises/docs/js.md

 **Q: Explain event delegation in regards to the DOM. (if they are blocked mention event bubbling)**

 A: A process of using event propagation to handle events at a higher level in the DOM.
-Allows us to put a single event listener to the parent element instead multiple on all the children.
-When the children is clicked, a click event is fired and bubbles up the DOM tree (event propagation/bubbling).
+Allows us to put a single event listener to the parent element instead of multiple listeners on all the children.
+When the children is clicked, a click event is fired and bubbles up the DOM tree (event bubbling) or trickles down to its children elements (capturing).
 The parent then simply checks the event target property to get the reference to the actual clicked node.

 **Q: Explain how “this” works in JavaScript.**